KumaAmit13/calculator/README.md

 - Addition, subtraction, multiplication, and division operations
 - Clear button to remove the entered digit
-- Reset button to clear the entire calculation
+- BackSpace button to remove the last digit of calculator.
 - Keyboard support for entering digits and performing operations

 ### Technologies Used